onsonr/sonr/docs/CONTRIBUTING.md

   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

+#### Pushing Tags Upstream
+If you want to push a tag, run the following command first.
+It removes all local tags and pulls the remote tags so you don't clobber them.

+`git tag -l | xargs git tag -d && git fetch --tags`

+For comments use `//` for all comments. `/*` style comments break go doc

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?